 Every season’s road trip season.
 You don’t need airline tickets or passports, don’t need to worry about checking luggage or whether the flight’s on time — all you need is wanderlust in your heart.

 Beyond car keys, your car, and (we hope) an awesome playlist to carry you through — there are a few road trip absolutes you absolutely must have for an open road adventure.
 Bonus if you have a friend to travel along with — not only can they take turns behind the wheel, but they’ll make the trip that much more fun to share.
-And of course, they can help you pack what’s essential:

 Like Marie Kondo says, find your joy.
 And just like your well-ordered closet, bookshelves, and kitchen drawers — your road trip will probably be more joyful when you know where all your things are.